BunsDev/iMO/README.md

 in this crypto school of trade-offs, sweat equity, [compensation](https://www.tabers.com/tabersonline/view/Tabers-Dictionary/730522/all/compensation), and
 "yesterday's price is not today's price," in `mint`.
 30% of TVL pays

- APR out of pocket (adds ETH to `wind.debit`); according to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/)
+ APR out of pocket (adds ETH to `wind.debit`); according to [Excel](https://docs.google.com/spreadsheets/d/1uBG8jJGNCgQArKm4FlcmNuXb1cspG6-PRcDoFaRvQws/),
- "In the world of dollars, [QD] ain't nothin' but a quarter 🪙," meaning
+ "in the world of dollars, [QD] ain't nothin' but a quarter 🪙," meaning
  the tokenomics need to plug a 25% hole in TVL to be fully backed...

-QD is only minted for 46 days (of lent), twice a year, for 8 years;
+QD is only minted for 46 days (of Lent), twice a year, for 8 years;
-.54% of sDAI forms our "ecosystem fund" for pre-seed infusion
+.54% of sFRAX forms our "ecosystem fund" for pre-seed infusion
-into platforms using QD in their tokenomics (pro quo 5.4% of the
+into BORGs (created with [MetaLex]((https://twitter.com/lex_node/status/1760701615424630848))) using QD in their tokenomics
-platforms' future receivables goes back into TVL for backing QD).
+(*pro quo* 5.4% of their future receivables goes back into QD TVL).

 `Plunge`s pay more if they want to make money more often,
 borrowing at 85% LTV with shorts *and* liquidation protection.
 Expensive is only relative to what one earns at the end of it:
-the benchmark for best-case scenario is Jim Simons' 66%.
+the benchmark for best-case scenario is Jim Simons' 66%...

 Any ETH deposited is insured..."I pay the incidentals,"
 so when withdrawing, the current price is compared